SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 </ul>
 ```

-Since more cheese is undisputably always better, and it would be
+Since more cheese is undisputably better, and it would be
-cumbersome to have to retrieve each of the items individually, a far
+cumbersome to have to retrieve each of the items individually, a
 superior technique for retrieving cheese is to make use of the
 pluralized version `findElements(By)`.
-The return type of this method
+This method returns a collection
-is a collection of web elements.
-If only one element is found, the
+of web elements.
+If only one element is found, it will still return
-collection size will equal 1.
-If no elements match the selection, an
+a collection (of one element).
+If no elements match the locator, an
 empty list will be returned.

 ```java